pszklarska/flutter_animations_workshop/intro/instructions.md

 them, however, can be very often overwhelming.

 Luckily, Flutter offers a collection of widgets that allow to animate properties of the most common widgets, such as Container, Padding, Opacity.

-In this workshop, you're going to learn how to modify your existing widgets to convert them into animated widgets using Implicit Animations.
+In this workshop you're going to learn how to modify your existing widgets to convert them into animated widgets using Implicit Animations.

+### Author

+This workshop is authored by Paulina Szklarska ([@p_szklarska](https://twitter.com/p_szklarska)), feel free to reach out!

+If you have any questions or comments about this workshop, please [file an issue](https://github.com/pszklarska/flutter_animations_workshop/issues/new).

 ## Implicit Animations